aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-design/presentation-theme/_index.md

 ![todo:image_alt_text](presentation-design_8.png)

-For example, after you save a presentation in the PowerPoint app, you can run this Java code to find out the number of predefined backgrounds in the presentation:
+For example, after you save a presentation in the PowerPoint app, you can run this PHP code to find out the number of predefined backgrounds in the presentation:

 ```php
   $pres = new Presentation("pres.pptx");